 Cordova is part of the Cordova Telephone Cooperative along the coast of Alaska, south of Valdez.
 They have a good selection of GSM phones including smartphones, feature phones and iPhones.
 They have a large number of plans, some reasonably-priced until you choose Unlimited or add any Data, then they're overpriced.
 They serve some areas where there isn't any other telephone service available.
 They offer discount bundles with their other communications services including free cell phone service when tied to your home land line.
 They are upgrading their network to 4G LTE coverage which will be available for both mobile and fixed wireless services.
 LifeLine accounts are available for $1 per month with an activation fee of $35.

 C Spire has very good coverage on their own network in Mississippi, greater Memphis, parts of Alabama and the Florida panhandle.
 They have several plans, all of which include Unlimited Talk & Text and nationwide roaming.
 Some plans are very reasonable for the amount of data they include and some of their features are very creative.
 Users report very good coverage and like the choice of plans.
-They offer a good selection of CDMA phones including the iPhone, and have good customer service.
-C Spire claims their 4G - LTE network is the fastest available, even faster than home Internet services.
+They offer a good selection of phones including the iPhone, and have good customer service.
+C Spire claims their 4G - LTE network is the fastest available, even faster than home Internet services, and their 5G coverage is slowly expanding across their service area.
 They also offer a unique batch of consumer-oriented benefits that help integrate wireless devices, plans and features for both customers and non-customers.
 They offer LifeLine plans.
-C Spire is among the Top 10 US wireless companies which gives them the ability to offer a large number of services and devices.
+C Spire is the 5th largest wireless company in the US which gives them the ability to offer a large number of services and devices.